 The cost of equity settled transactions with employees is measured by reference to the fair value of the equity instruments at the date at which they are granted and is recognised as an expense over the vesting period, which ends on the date on which the relevant employees become fully entitled to the award.
-Fair value is determined using an appropriate pricing model.
+Fair value is determined using an appropriate priong mode.
 In valuing equity-settled transactions, no account is taken of any vesting conditions.
-The Group has no equity-settled transactions that are linked to the price of the shares of the Company (market conditions).
+The Group has no equity, settled transactions that are linked to the price of the shares of the Company (market conditions).

 No expense is recognised for awards that do not ultimately vest.
-At each Balance Sheet date before vesting, the cumulative expense is calculated, representing the extent to which the vesting period has expired and management's pest estimate of the achievement or otherwise of non-market conditions and of the number of equity instruments that will ultimately vest.
-The movement in cumulative expense since the previous Baiance Sheet date is recognised in the Income Statement, with a corresponding entry in equity.
+At each Balance Sheet date before vesting, the cumulative expense is calculated, representing the extent to which the vesting period has expired and management's post estimate of the achievement or otherwise of non-market conditions and of the number of equity instruments that will ultimately vest.
+The movement in cumulative expense since the previous Balance Sheet date is recognised in the Income Statement, with a corresponding entry in equity.

-Where the terms of an equity-settled award are modified or a new award is designated as replacing a cancelled or settled award, the cost based on the original award terms continues to be recognised over the original vesting period.
-In addition, an expense is recognised over the remainder of the new vesting period for the incremental fair value of any modification, based on the difference between the fair value of the original award and the fair value of the modified award, both as measured on the date of the modification.
-No reduction is recognised if this difference is negative.
+Where the terms of an equity sectiled award are modified or a new award is design sted as replacing a cancelled or settled award, the cost based on the original award terms continues to be recognised over the original award terms continues to be recognised over the original award period for the incremental fair value of any modification, based on the difference between the fair value of the original sward and the fair value of the modified award, both as measured on the diste of the modification.
+No reduction is recognised of this difference is negative.